Kornhaas/Brick_Manager/DOCKER_README.md

 ## 📞 Support

 For issues and questions:
-1. Check the application logs: `docker-compose logs lego-manager`
+1. Check the application logs: `docker-compose logs bricks-manager`
 2. Verify configuration in `.env` file
 3. Ensure data directory permissions are correct
 4. Check Docker and Docker Compose versions